 Blaženka Perica and Janka Vukmir Fantasizing – Dislocating

-The Split Salon, organized by the Croatian Association of Visual Artists in Split, is one of the largest periodic exhibitions among the exhibitions organized by local/regional art associations in Croatia; however, on the Croatian culture scene its public reputation lags behind the importance of the event.
-The Split Salon is distinguished by several specific qualities in relation to other art events in Croatia, but neither professional nor general public care about that.
-That was one of the reasons we decided to take the dialogue between the individual and social and cultural institutions as a topic around which we developed the concept of the exhibition and as a working title we suggested: Fantasizing – Dislocation.
-However, this title was so well received and generally accepted in communication that it was a shame to change it afterwards.
+The Split Salon, organized by the Croatian Association of Visual Artists in Split, is one of the largest periodic exhibitions among the exhibitions organized by local/regional art associations in Croatia; however, on the Croatian culture scene, its public reputation lags behind the importance of the event.
+The Split Salon is distinguished by several specific qualities concerning other art events in Croatia, but neither the professional nor general public care about that.
+That was one of the reasons we decided to take the dialogue between the individual and social and cultural institutions as a topic around which we developed the concept of the exhibition and as a working title, we suggested: Fantasizing – Dislocation.
+However, this title was so well received and generally accepted in communication that it was a shame to change it afterward.

-In her text The Crisis of the European Subject Julia Kristeva writes about how free subjectivity is under threat because the society is no longer constructing a narrative about itself.
-She claims that, because of our dependence on the mass media and politics, we have lost the capacity to elaborate our inner self, to define our own sensibility and we fail to understand life reflexively.
-Collectivism, which dominates social situations and social networks, a banal dichotomy of attitudes for and against, excludes the complexity of a situation and mainly for a while it has not contributed to a good society, but to indifference within and towards the society.
+In her text, The Crisis of the European Subject Julia Kristeva writes about how free subjectivity is under threat because society is no longer constructing a narrative about itself.
+She claims that, because of our dependence on the mass media and politics, we have lost the capacity to elaborate on our inner self, to define our sensibility and we fail to understand life reflexively.
+Collectivism, which dominates social situations and social networks, a banal dichotomy of attitudes for and against, excludes the complexity of a situation, and mainly for a while it has not contributed to a good society, but indifference within and towards the society.

-During the selection process we were faced with the decision whether to invite some of the mythical figures from the local scene or not; indeed our intention was to move away from the well-known (and not only those!)
+During the selection process, we were faced with the decision of whether to invite some of the mythical figures from the local scene or not; indeed we intended to move away from the well-known (and not only those!)
 Split exhibition stereotypes, to confront the audience with the like- and unlike-minded themes, as well as with the generation gap between the Salon participants.
-For that reason, the contribution of the students from the Academy of Fine Arts in Split and young artists from Split and beyond was of great importance for this Salon.
+For that reason, the contribution of the students from the Academy of Fine Arts in Split and young artists from Split and beyond was of great importance to this Salon.

 Precisely these team projects managed by students give a glimpse of an entirely different approach, both of a critical and action/activist nature (a characteristic of the entire off-scene) – however, this one does not stop with the eloquent engagement, but also shows what art can effectively DO in a given moment.
 By deciding to join forces and take matters into their own hands, the students decided to dislocate their fantasies – or at least some of them! – and incorporate them into their future reality.
 Their presence and voice in the city have to be as visible and as loud as possible.

-In the cultural context, at this exhibition with a tradition, good and bad history behind it, in the city that is seen both as matchless and less worthy, the city full of culture, which comfortably relies on its heritage, and yet ironically looks upon its own creativity, in which the entire population is prone to hedonism, but with a schizophrenic atmosphere that, in the days of south wind in winter, culminates in overconsumption of tranquilizers of choice, we thought that everybody could use a bit of fantasizing, whereas dislocation could be used as defence against escapism.
+In the cultural context, this exhibition with a tradition, good and bad history behind it, in a city that is seen both as matchless and less worthy, the city full of culture, which comfortably relies on its heritage, and yet ironically looks upon its creativity, in which the entire population is prone to hedonism, but with a schizophrenic atmosphere that, in the days of the south wind in winter, culminates in overconsumption of tranquilizers of choice, we thought that everybody could use a bit of fantasizing, whereas dislocation could be used as a defense against escapism.